Easwari Rao

-Easwari Rao is an Indian actress who has worked in Telugu, Tamil, Malayalam, and Kannada cinema.
-She played the lead roles from 1990 to 1999.
+Easwari Rao is a South Indian actress who works in Telugu, Tamil, Malayalam, and Kannada cinema.
+She played lead roles from 1990 to 1999.
 She started to play supporting and character roles from 2000 onwards.

 Personal life

-She married director L. Raja in 2005.
-The couple have 2 children: 1 son and 1 daughter.
+Eswari Rao is married to director, actor L. Raja.
+The couple have two children.

 Career

-Eswari Rao's debut movie was Intinta Deepavali (1990) in Telugu; she came to prominence in Telugu with the film Rambantu alongside Rajendra Prasad.
-She debuted in Tamil in Kavithai Paadum Alaigal (1990) credited as Janani.
-Though the songs were popular, the movie was a failure in box office.
+Eswari Rao's debut movie was Intinta Deepavali (1990) in Telugu.
+She debuted in Tamil in Kavithai Paadum Alaigal credited as Janani.
+Though the songs were popular, the movie was a failure at box office.
+She was first noticed in a character role in Tamil actor Vijay's debut film Naalaiya Theerpu in 1992.
+She appeared in the 1995 film Rambantu, which was directed by Bapu.

 She got her first major break in Raman Abdullah (1997), directed by Balu Mahendra, where she was credited as Easwari Rao.
 She notably opted out of a project titled Koottaali as she felt the role was too glamorous.
 She went on to appear in Manoj Kumar's film Guru Paarvai (1998).
-Eeshwari also had a role in Bharathiraja's Siragugal Murivadhilai, although the film was shelved after pre-production.
-In the Tamil film Appu (2000) she portrayed Prasanth's sister.
-She received praise for her performance as Selvi in Kaala (2018).
+Easwari also had a role in Bharathiraja's Siragugal Murivadhilai, although the film was shelved after pre-production.
+She has played sister roles in films such as Appu (2000), Naaga (2003) and Sullan (2004).